brimdata/zed/zql/docs/aggregate-functions/README.md

 | **Optional<br>arguments** | None                                                           |
 | **Limitations**           | The potential inaccuracy of the calculated result is described in detail in the code and research linked from the [HyperLogLog repository](https://github.com/axiomhq/hyperloglog). |

+> Note: partial aggregations are not yet implemented for countdistinct so
+> this might not work yet from Brim or zq.

 #### Example:

 To see an approximate count of unique `uid` values in our sample data set: